-Our fellow congregants are engaged in tikkun olam (repairing the world) on many levels and in many ways.
-Join us in being inspired and consider joining in!
-See Tikkun Olam Opportunities for details and contact information for specific initiatives, or email email@example.com if we’ve missed anything or if you don’t see contact info.
-Thanks to all for your important and holy work!
+Our fellow members are engaged in Tikkun Olam on many levels and in many ways.
+Join us in being inspired, and consider joining in!
+Email email@example.com for more information.
+If I’ve missed anything or if you don’t see contact info.
+Thanks to all for your important and amazing work!

 Antiracism Working Group